Breakdown points of Fermat-Weber problems under gauge distances: Abstract

 \section{Abstract}

-We compute the robustness of Fermat--Weber points with respect to any finite gauge.
+{ We compute the robustness of Fermat--Weber points with respect to any finite gauge.
 We show a breakdown point of $1/(1+\sigma)$ where $\sigma$ is the asymmetry measure of the gauge.
 We obtain quantitative results indicating how far a corrupted Fermat--Weber point can lie from the true value in terms of the original sample and the size of the corrupted part.
-If the distance from the true value depends only on the original sample, then we call the gauge 'uniformly robust'.
-We show that polyhedral gauges are uniformly robust, but locally strictly convex norms are not.
+If the distance from the true value depends only on the original sample, then we call the gauge `uniformly robust.'
+We show that polyhedral gauges are uniformly robust, but locally strictly convex norms are not, while in dimension 2 any uniform robust gauge is polyhedral. }